-- Most modern products come with a keyless chuck, but some products, like hammer drills, come with keyed chucks.
+- Most modern products come with a keyless chuck, but some, like hammer drills, come with keyed chucks.
 Keyed chucks provide a better grip on bits.
 Especially when using a vibrating or hammer function on your machine, keyed chucks prevent the pieces from loosening over time.
 The following steps should be considered when oiling your cordless drill:

 - Tighten and loosen the chuck three to four times to evenly spread the oil throughout the inside of the chuck.

-- Cleaning Your Instrument: Penetrating through a surface is almost always a messy job as the drill bit grinds through the material.
-Going through wood, drywall, and concrete, for example, can leave your machine quite dusty.
+Penetrating through a surface is almost always messy as the drill bit grinds through the material.
+For example, going through wood, drywall, and concrete can leave your machine quite dusty.
 The dust particles from drywall gypsum, for instance, are excellent and can easily work their way into the motor events of the drill.
-Overtime, these vents can become clogged with particles and dust, causing the engine to overheat and eventually burnout.
+Over time, these vents can become clogged with particles and dust, causing the engine to overheat and eventually burn out.
 Only blowing the dust out of these vents will ensure the motor can breathe properly.
 It’s a vital step to keep it running smoothly.
-You can use a blow tool if you have an air compressor, otherwise, an air duster or compressed air canister will also work adequately.
+You can use a blowing tool if you have an air compressor.
+Otherwise, an air duster or compressed air canister will also work adequately.

 This is another key to keeping your cordless drill clean.
-There is a high likelihood you will eventually use your project for an outdoor project.
+There is a high likelihood you will eventually use your project for an outdoor task.
 Grass and dirt can easily find their way into the casing when left on the ground.
 Moreover, wet grass and dirt can significantly damage your machine.
-Wet blades of grass can easily distribute water in through the motor vents, potentially causing a short in the drill or even electrocution.
-Leaving products on the ground can also be a safety hazard – especially on a job site where there is frequent foot traffic.
+Wet blades of grass can efficiently distribute water through the motor vents, potentially causing a short in the drill or even electrocution.
+Leaving products on the ground can also be a safety hazard – especially on a job site with frequent foot traffic.
 Individuals may trip on the machine or even damage it.

-- Use Sharp Drill Bits: The machine’s power is only as good as the bit’s ability to penetrate a surface.
+The machine’s power is only as good as the bit’s ability to penetrate a surface.
 Using dull bits will not only fail to get the job done, but it can also burn out your machine’s motor very quickly.
-Dull bits will cause longer work times while simultaneously increasing friction and ultimately resulting in undue stress on the motor.
-Ensure your bits are sharp before starting on a project and make sure they are the correct bits for the surface through which you intend on drilling.
+On the other hand, soft bits will cause longer work times, increasing friction and ultimately resulting in undue stress on the motor.
+Therefore, ensure your bits are sharp before starting on a project, and ensure they are the correct bits for the surface through which you intend to drill.
 Do not use wood bits to go through concrete, for example.